Urban, City & Town House Garden Design

 Would you like to discuss designing an urban garden for you home?

 Urban, City & Townhouse garden designs completed for clients.

-Our garden loving clients asked us to design a roof terrace for their chic Marylebone town house appartment.
-Additional privacy is created using bespoke contemporary slatted screens.
-Light weight, lead look planters provide ample planting opportunities, without compromising the integrity of the roof structure.
-The mediterranean style planting is wind and drought tolerant and thrives in this hot and sunny space.
+Our garden loving clients asked us to design a roof terrace for their chic Marylebone town house apartment.
+We created additional privacy using bespoke contemporary slatted screens to the rear of the garden.
+The use of light weight, lead look planters provide ample planting opportunities, without compromising the integrity of the roof structure.
+The Mediterranean style planting is wind and drought tolerant and thrives in this hot and sunny space.

 This roof top apartment boasts a large outdoor terrace, previously a little dated in style.
 We were enlisted to design a new roof garden terrace to complement the owners' impressive new extension.
 Porcelain tiled flooring is used both inside and out to blend the two spaces and light weight bespoke planters were commissioned for the new drought tolerant planting.

 We redesigned this multi-level garden in order to make better use of the space for our clients.
 The extended patio dining area and kitchen blend with traditional style of their home, whilst having a contemporary edge.
 Frameless glass balustrades surrounding the terrace give an unbroken view to draw the family down to the mid terrace seating are, where they can enjoy cosy winter evenings around the central fire table.